 A forbearance is a temporary modification of the monthly payment obligation on an education loan.
-Both federal education loans and private student loans offer forbearances, but with different criteria and terms.
-Forbearance options on private student loans are generally more limited than the forbearance options on federal education loans.
+Both federal student loans and private student loans offer forbearances, but with different criteria and terms.
+Forbearance options on private student loans are generally more limited than the forbearance options on federal student loans.

 There are three main types of forbearances: